BadEnd777/Stylus/README.md

 </details>

-## License
+### License

-This project is licensed under the [MIT License](LICENSE), meaning you can use, modify, and distribute the code freely.
+This project is licensed under the [MIT License](LICENSE), allowing you to freely use, modify, and distribute the code.

+---